CAN-Together/cape-town-together-website/README.md

 - `npm start`: Starts a local instance of the website with mock data.
 - `npm run build`: Builds a production version of the website into the `build/` folder.
-- `npm run stroybook`: Starts a local instance of Storybook that contains documentation/tests for recurring UI patterns.
+- `npm run storybook`: Starts a local instance of Storybook that contains documentation/tests for recurring UI patterns.
--

 *Note that you are welcome to use Yarn too if you prefer it over the standard NPM CLI tool*

 ## Technologies